 Tom Dienhart, BTN.com Senior Writer, March 18, 2016

-What?s next: Maryland will take on No. 13 Hawaii for a chance to reach the Sweet 16.
-The Terrapins haven?t reached the Sweet 16 since 2003, when they were knocked out by Michigan State as a member of the ACC.
+What?s next: Iowa will take on No. 2 Villanova on Sunday for a shot to advance to the Sweet 16.
+The program hasn?t reached the Sweet 16 since 1999.

 Email Tom Dienhart using the form below.

 And if you want to leave a comment on this post, use the box below.
 All comments need to be approved by a moderator.